Wubuntu88/CarND-Vehicle-Detection/writeup_submission.md

 This entailed storing 5 frames worth of heat maps.
 I stored this as a member variable in a custom History object (located in filtering/history.py)
 I then applied a threshold of two, meaning for a pixel to be stuck on the heat map, it must be triggered by at least two windows for 5 frames in a row.
 I then used the `scipy.ndimage.measurements.label()` method on the averaged heat map to detect the car regions.
+This was the most impactful filtering technique I performed.

 As one further step of robustness, I also kept track of the centroids for each frame.
 For example, the previous frame could have contained 3 centroids.